 Siblings come together and unite their talents in full force, combining the best of what they have to offer

 Over the course of this musical odyssey we have seen various family units come together to produce some brilliant pieces of music.
-From Colombian cumbia sensation Totó La Momposina's involvement of her daughters on La Candela Viva, to the Equatoguinean aunt and niece partnership Las Hijas Del Sol’s fun-packed Colores Del Amor family combinations can often prove to be a success due to the, often decades long, intricate research into learning about one another’s processes and what makes each individual tick.
+From Colombian cumbia sensation Totó La Momposina's involvement of her daughters on La Candela Viva to the Equatoguinean aunt and niece partnership Las Hijas Del Sol’s fun-packed Colores Del Amor, family combinations can often prove to be a success due to the, often decades long, intricate research into learning about one another’s processes and what makes each individual tick.
 Yet, it is fair to say that typically when families come together in musical partnerships, they either arrive with one having elevated status in the group or both being virtual unknowns forging their path together, such as the previously reviewed Dutch-Kiwi funky country music group (yes, you read that correctly) My Baby.
 What sets Los Hermanos Junaro apart, however, is that each member of the group, and of the family, arrived to the album with a formidable reputation that the trio formed in their own right as individuals in their homeland.
-How would the Junaro threesome fair in juggling their egos, status and inherent sibling rivalry when they came together to collaborate on an album?
+How would the Junaro threesome fair in juggling their egos, status and perhaps inherent sibling rivalry when they came together to collaborate on an album?
 The answer – incredibly well.

 “It is both relaxing as well as representative of the beauty of Andean music culture, with a sprinkle of lyrical depth.”